Presentability and topoi in internal higher category theory: Introduction

 We would like to thank our respective advisors Rune Haugseng and Denis-Charles Cisinksi for their advice and support while writing this article.
 We are also grateful to Geoerge Raptis and Daniel Schäppi for interesting discussions about Diaconescu's theorem.
-Furthermore we would like to thank Bastiaan Cnossen for many helpful suggestions.
+Furthermore we would like to thank Mathieu Anel for interesting discussions about the content of this paper.
+Moreover, we are grateful to Bastiaan Cnossen for many helpful suggestions.
+The first-named author was partially supported by the project Pure Mathematics in Norway, funded by Trond Mohn Foundation and Tromsø Research Foundation.
 The second-named author gratefully acknowledges support from the SFB 1085 Higher Invariants in Regensburg, funded by the DFG.